garrandall/popular-music-data/tracks/it-kills-me-melanie-fiona.md

 And it kills me to know
 How much I really love you
-So much I wanna ooh, ooh, ooh
+So much I wanna oh oohohoh
-To you, ooh, ooh
+To you, oh oh

 Should I pay you back
 To see how you react?